-BRUCE HOLZMAN, Associate Professor of Guitar at the Florida State University has been Director of the Guitar Program since 1972.
+BRUCE HOLZMAN, Professor of Guitar at the Florida State University, has been Director of the Guitar Program since 1972.

 Holzman's students have won many prestigious prizes in competitions worldwide, a partial list includes winners in: Guitar Foundation of America Solo/Duo Competition, Music Teacher's National Association Collegiate Artists Competition (12), Alirio Diaz Competition of Caracas, Venezuela, Toronto International Festival Competition, Concours Internationale de Guitare of Paris, France, Incontri Chitarristici de Gargnano, Italy, Columbus State Guitar Symposium, Lachine International Guitar Competition, Montreal, Canada, Boston Guitarfest Competition, and Rantucci International Competition.
 Many of his students hold teaching positions at prominent Universities, Colleges and High Schools.
 These include, but not limited to: Stetson University, Kennesaw College, University of New Mexico, University of Memphis, Middle Tennessee State University, University of Texas, Austin, University of Texas, San Antonio, East Carolina University, Columbus State University, Montgomery Alabama Magnet Schools.